supportmailapp/not-supportmail/README.md

 The source code of the helper bot for the SupportMail support server.

-> [!NOTE]
-> This bot is not intended for public use.
->
-> This code is specifically designed for the SupportMail support server.

 If you want to use this code, you can do so by forking this repository and modifying the code to fit your needs.

 ## Current Features